-It has already been almost a year since the General Data Protection Regulation (GDPR) came into force throughout the European Union.
+It’s been almost a year since the General Data Protection Regulation (GDPR) came into force throughout the European Union.
 The main objective of this new legislation was to offer the user greater protection of their personal data, increase their privacy and give them more tools to defend themselves.

 First sanctions in Europe